yangjiheng/boom/README.md

 This project takes advantage of project SSZipArchive and UnrarKit, which makes it possible to be finish within an hour.
 Almighty GitHub!

-Usage: boom -i inputfile -o outputpath
+Usage: boom -i inputfile -o outputpath -p password